-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" ("HKSAE 3000") and with reference to Practice Note 810.1 "Insurance Brokers - Compliance with the Minimum Requirements Specified by the Insurance Authority Under Sections 69(2) and 70(2) of the Insurance Companies Ordinance" ("PN 810.1") issued by the Hong Kong Institute of Certified Public Accountants.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 810.1 (Revised), Insurance Brokers - Compliance with the Minimum Requirements Specified by the Insurance Authority Under Sections 69(2) and 70(2) of the Insurance Companies Ordinance ("PN 810.1 (Revised)") issued by the HKICPA.
+We have planned and performed our work to obtain limited assurance for giving our conclusion below.